top of page

 Photo via The Gender Spectrum Collection

-Applications for the 24-25 clinical training cohort are live HERE.
+Applications for the 2026-2027 Training Year are officially open HERE.

-Graduate level psychology trainees, master's level trainees and associates as well as newly licensed clinicians receive valuable training working with our diverse LGBTQIA+ and QTBIPOC clients.
-Our year long program meets all Board of Behavioral Sciences & Board of Psychology licensing laws.
+As a clinician at Pacific Center, you will gain experience working with our diverse LGBTQIA+ and QTBIPOC clients.
+Our year-long program meets all Board of Behavioral Sciences & Board of Psychology licensing laws.
 Clinicians in the training program are supervised by licensed clinicians.

 What makes our program unique?

-• Clinicians working at the Pacific Center for Human Growth participate in a weekly 2 hour didactic training which is tailored to enhance and deepen their clinical skills to better serve the community.
-Because our clinical program is a hybrid of a community based mental clinic with an overlay of private practice sensibilities, the training program is designed to address the contemporary needs of the clients and the community we serve through a multi-dimensional lens.
-The trainings offered include a variety of ideologies and orientations.
-Some examples of the training topics include: Assessment and Diagnosis, Crisis Intervention, Working with HIV+ Clients, Polyamorous relationships, and SOGIE (Sexual Orientation and Gender Identity/Expression).
+The goal of Didactic Trainings is to enhance and deepen clinical skills to better serve the community.
+Because our clinical program is a hybrid of a community based mental clinic with an overlay of private practice sensibilities, trainings are designed to address the contemporary needs of clients and the community we serve through a multi-dimensional lens.

 bottom of page